 Certain Significant Risks and Business Uncertainties - The Company is subject to the risks and challenges associated with companies at a similar stage of development.
 These include dependence on key individuals, successful development and marketing of its offerings, and competition with larger companies with greater financial, technical, and marketing resources.
 Furthermore, during the period required to achieve substantially higher revenue in order to become consistently profitable, the Company may require additional funds that might not be readily available or might not be on terms that are acceptable to the Company.
-See "COVID-19 Risks, Impacts and Uncertainties" below, and "Risk Factors" in Part I, Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2021 (the "Form 10-K") for further detail regarding the risks the Company faces.
+See "COVID-19 Risks, Impacts and Uncertainties" below, and "Risk Factors" in Part I, Item 1A of the Form 10-K for further detail regarding the risks the Company faces.

 Liquidity - The Company has a history of negative cash flows from operations and operating losses.
-The Company generated net losses of approximately \$6.0 million and \$3.4 million for the three months ended March 31, 2022 and 2021, respectively.
+The Company generated net losses of approximately \$11.7 million and \$5.5 million for the six months ended June 30, 2022 and 2021, respectively.
 Additionally, the Company anticipates further expenditures associated with the process of expanding its business organically and via acquisitions.
-The Company had cash and cash equivalents of \$30.5 million and \$37.8 million as of March 31, 2022 and December 31, 2021, respectively.
+The Company had cash and cash equivalents of \$19.5 million and \$37.8 million as of June 30, 2022 and December 31, 2021, respectively.
 Management believes that existing cash from its 2021 common stock offering along with its planned budget, which includes continued increases in the number of its agents and transactions at rates consistent with historical growth, plus growth from increasing attach rates across the Company's businesses from internal referrals and the expected ability to achieve sales volumes necessary to cover forecasted expenses, provide sufficient funding to continue as a going concern for a period of at least one year from the date of the issuance of the unaudited interim consolidated financial statements.

-COVID-19 Risks, Impacts and Uncertainties - On January 30, 2020, the World Health Organization ("WHO") announced a global health emergency because of a new strain of coronavirus originating in Wuhan, China ("COVID-19") and the risks to the international community as the virus spreads globally beyond its point of origin.
+COVID-19 Risks, Impacts and Uncertainties - On January 30, 2020, the World Health Organization ("WHO") announced a global health emergency because of a new strain of coronavirus ("COVID-19") and the risks to the international community as the virus spreads globally.
 In March 2020, the WHO classified COVID-19 as a pandemic, based on the rapid increase in exposure globally.
+COVID-19 remains a pandemic as variants develop and spread.

 The Company is subject to the risks arising from COVID-19 including its social and economic impacts on the residential real estate industry in the United States.
-Our management believes that these social and economic impacts, which to date have included but not been limited to the following, could have a significant impact on the Company's future financial condition, liquidity, and results of operations: (i) restrictions on in-person activities associated with residential real estate transactions arising from shelter-in-place, or similar isolation orders; (ii) decline in consumer demand for in-person interactions and physical home tours; and (iii) deteriorating economic conditions, such as increased unemployment rates, recessionary conditions, lower yields on individual investment portfolios, and more stringent mortgage financing conditions.
+Our management believes that these social and economic impacts, which to date have included but not been limited to the following, could have a significant impact on the Company's future financial condition, liquidity, and results of operations: (i) restrictions on in-person activities associated with residential real estate transactions arising from shelter-in-place, or similar isolation orders; (ii) decline in consumer demand for in-person interactions and physical home tours; (iii) deteriorating economic conditions, such as increased unemployment rates, recessionary conditions, lower yields on individual investment portfolios, and more stringent mortgage financing conditions; and (iv) global supply chain stresses, which have led to inflation, which had caused the Federal Reserve to increase interest rates.